 I’ll admit though, engagement is much easier and much more natural when you are doing it as a person as opposed to a brand.
 Google+ allows individuals to reach out and connect with anybody on the network.
 If you want to build your own personal authority in a particular niche, start by seeking out the leaders in the field on Google+ and striking up some conversations with them.
 If they add you to their circles then this will just add to your own credibility and may even help with your search rankings down the road.

-Update: Google Plus brand pages can now interact with individual user profiles without the prerequisite of first being in these user’s circles!
+Update: As of December 2012, Google Plus brand pages can now interact with individual user profiles without the prerequisite of first being in these user’s circles!

 This is a huge step forward for business pages.
 In the past, brand pages were only able to interact with those users who had already circled their page.
 This was an extremely limiting factor to growing a brand page as most pages were required to rely on external strategies or top notch content schedules in order to build their followings.